widdix/attachmentav-sdk-js/README.md

 Send a URL to the attachmentAV Virus Scan API. attachmentAV will send the scan result to the callback URL.
 See [callback URL](https://attachmentav.com/help/virus-malware-scan-api/setup-guide/#callback-url) for details.

-Maximum file size is 5 GB.
-The request timeout is 29 seconds, the asynchronous scan job is not affected by this limit.
+The maximum file size is 5 GB.
+The request timeout is 29 seconds; the asynchronous scan job is not affected by this limit.

 > Not supported by attachmentAV Virus Scan API (Self-hosted on AWS) yet.
 Contact [hello@attachmentav.com](hello@attachmentav.com) to let us know, in case you need this feature.